Pork and Healthy eating

 Some cuts, such as fillet and loin medallions are actually low in fat (less than 3% fat) and low in saturated fat (less than 1.5% saturated fat).1

-1. Advice provided by AHDB, in consultation with Trading Standards
+1. For pork loin medallions and fillet medallions trimmed of visible fat.
+Advice provided by AHDB, in consultation with Trading Standards

 2.Rich in thiamin, niacin, vitamin B6 and vitamin B12 and a source of riboflavin, zinc, potassium, phosphorus, selenium and pantothenic acid.